Codebrahma/serverless-gatsby/content/blog/event-driven-serverless-app-local-dev-exp.md

 title: 'Writing an Event-driven Serverless Application with Full Local Development Experience'
 description: 'Learn how to write an event-driven serverless application with full local development experience using the Serverless Application Platform.'
 date: '2017-09-12'
-layout: Post
 thumbnail: 'https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/thumbnail_domino.jpg'
 authors:
     - RupakGanguly
 gitLink: /2017-09-12-event-driven-serverless-app-local-dev-exp.md
 ---

 In my previous post on [Anatomy of a Serverless Application](https://serverless.com/blog/anatomy-of-a-serverless-app/), I lay the foundation for building a very simple application with an email service using the Serverless Framework, deployed to AWS Lambda.

 In this post, we will build `mailman`, an event-driven serverless application.
 The application has a simple frontend using `curl` that calls into a couple of backend services: a users service and an email service.
 The post will highlight event-driven application development with focus on full local development experience.
 We will look at services emitting, subscribing and reacting to events in a seamless manner using the Serverless Application Platform.